Open Shortest Path First: Hello Packet

 OSPF's Hello messages are used as a form of greeting, to allow a router to discover other adjacent routers on its local links and networks.
 The messages establish relationships between neighboring devices (called adjacencies) and communicate key parameters about how OSPF is to be used in the autonomous system or area.
 During normal operation, routers send hello messages to their neighbors at regular intervals (the hello interval); if a router stops receiving hello messages from a neighbor, after a set period (the dead interval) the router will assume the neighbor has gone down.

-Database description DBD
+Database description (DBD)

 Database description messages contain descriptions of the topology of the autonomous system or area.
 They convey the contents of the link-state database (LSDB) for the area from one router to another.
-Communicating a large LSDB may require several messages to be sent by having the sending device designated as a master device and sending messages in sequence, with the slave (recipient of the LSDB information) responding with acknowledgments.
+Communicating a large LSDB may require several messages to be sent by having the sending device designated as a leader device and sending messages in sequence, with the follower (recipient of the LSDB information) responding with acknowledgments.